HenryMigo/VS-Mod-Update-Tool/README.md

   - This is likely already installed on your system.

 - [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH#download)
   - If this is missing from your system, the application will automatically prompt you to download it when opening the mod browser.
+If you choose not to use the mod browser you can continue without WebView2.

 ### OS Support